Identification of Cattle at Risk of High Altitude Pulmonary Hypertension

 At A Glance

-Researchers at CSU have discovered and patented a method of identifying cattle having (or are at risk of) High Altitude Pulmonary Hypertension (HAPH) – often referred to as “brisket disease” – by measuring genetic variants that confer such susceptibility.
-The causative HAPH gene can be screened by DNA analysis and provide ranchers the appropriate identification to which animals cannot tolerate high altitude and subsequently remove them from that environment.
+Researchers at Colorado State University in collaboration with Vanderbilt University have discovered and patented a method of identifying cattle having (or are at risk of) High Altitude Pulmonary Hypertension (HAPH) – often referred to as “brisket disease.”
+Genetic screening of the HAPH gene by DNA analysis can provide ranchers the appropriate identification of animals intolerant to high altitude, and thusly, the ability to intervene and subsequently remove such animals from difficult environments.
 Further, the test can be used as a diagnostic or a prognostic test for use prior to shipping cattle to higher elevations or in breeding operations.

 High mountain disease (brisket disease) is right heart failure due to pulmonary hypertension in cattle residing at high altitude.
 Pulmonary hypertension is defined as mean pressure in the pulmonary circulation greater than 25 mmHg.
 If pulmonary hypertension is severe or prolonged, the right ventricle is unable to pump effectively and heart failure ensues with loss of the animal.